nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/High_Level_Design_Notes/24_Distributed_Email_Service/README.md

 From this back-of-the-envelope calculation, it’s clear we would deal with a lot of data.
 So, it’s likely that we need a distributed database solution.

 # Step 2 - Propose High-Level Design and Get Buy-In

+In this section, we first discuss some basics about email servers and how email servers evolve over time.
+Then we look at the high-level design of distributed email servers.
+The content is structured as follows:

+ * Email knowledge 101

+ * Traditional mail servers

+ * Distributed mail servers

 ## Email knowledge 101
 There are various protocols used for sending and receiving emails:
  * SMTP - standard protocol for sending emails from one server to another.